Updated February 2021

 Headache pain always seems to show up right in the middle of a stressful situation or a busy day at work.
 While the occasional headache is pretty normal, nobody wants to deal with pain that can make them stop what they’re doing.

 If you’re like most people, you’d love a temporary cure for headache pain when it pops up.
 Use this guide to help you find relief for your headache pain.
-Not every remedy here will work for you, but if you try a few when you have a headache, you just might find a go-to for future use at home, in the office or when you’re stuck in traffic.
+Not every remedy here will work for you or your headache type, but if you try a few when you have a headache, you just might find a go-to for future use at home, in the office or when you’re stuck in traffic.

 Drink Ginger Tea

 Ginger has natural anti-inflammatory properties similar to those found in over-the-counter pain relievers like Advil and Tylenol.
 To get the benefits of ginger tea though, all you have to do is enjoy a delicious beverage!

 Ginger tea is something you can make at home with fresh ginger, if you have the time, but if you’re at the office, you won’t be able to peel and boil some ginger.
 Instead, buy ginger tea packets that use real ginger as an ingredient.
 Remember, it’s the ginger you want, not just the flavor of ginger.

 If you’re looking to prevent headaches, two to three cups of ginger tea per day could be enough to keep the pain away.